Karen MacInerney

-Karen MacInerney is an American novelist who writes several series: a cozy mystery series about a bed and breakfast owner in an island community off the coast of Maine, a cozy mystery series about a homesteader in rural Texas, a cozy mystery series featuring a bookseller in coastal Maine, a paranormal series with a strong streak of humour, about an accountant trying to ignore the werewolf gene she has inherited from her father, and a humorous mystery series about a suburban mom who decides to become a private investigator.
+Karen MacInerney is an American novelist who is the author of several series: a cozy mystery series about a bed and breakfast owner in an island community off the coast of Maine, a cozy mystery series about a homesteader in rural Texas, a cozy mystery series featuring a bookseller in coastal Maine, a paranormal series with a strong streak of humour, about an accountant trying to ignore the werewolf gene she has inherited from her father, and a humorous mystery series about a suburban mom who decides to become a private investigator.
 She is a graduate of Plano Senior High School and Rice University.
 She currently resides in Austin, TX.

 MacInerney is a USA Today bestselling author, a member of Sisters in Crime and the Writers' League of Texas, and the founder of Austin Mystery Writers.
 Her first book, Murder on the Rocks, was nominated for an Agatha Award for Best First Novel.
 On the Prowl was later nominated for the Paranormal Excellence Award for Romantic Fiction award.
 MacInerney was awarded the SAGE Award for Mentoring Authors by the Barbara Burnett Smith Mentoring Authors Foundation.